Saran-Wang/dsproject/manuscript.md

 #### 4. Model training and selection

 I will use the original train dataset (X,y) to train model rather than the 80% train dataset (X_train, y_train).
 It is because I have already split, got, and used the 20% train dataset (X_validation, y_validation) to evaluate and compare different models in the above steps.
 But now if we use the whole train dataset, the model will become more trained and accurate.
-The candidate models are shown as below:
+The two candidate models are shown as below:

 -	RandomForestRegressor with max_depth = 10, n_estimators = 300
 -	GradientBoosting with learning_rate = 0.1, max_depth = 3, n_estimators = 500